foxnewsnetwork/tracago/README.md

 13. Make it so that, if both parties have already agreed, they are just forwarded to the contract
 11. Allows the other person to view the contract if he has the view-key
 12. Make it so that the agreement page also forces login if the user isn't logged in
+9. provide a way for users to request to have their left-over money back (still need way for admins to view it)

 Monday February 17
 =